VizJS/atom-language-tj3/README.md

+# language-tj3 package

-# TaskJuggler 3 language support for Atom
+TaskJuggler 3 language support for Atom.

-This package provides syntax highlighting for TaskJuggler 3 files (.tjp and .tji) in Atom.
+This package will provide syntax highlighting for TaskJuggler 3 files (.tjp and .tji) in Atom.